French Toast Iced Latte (Cozy, Creamy & Shockingly Easy)

 Final Thoughts

-Make it once, and it won’t be a “special occasion” drink anymore.
+Prepare it once, and it will no longer be a special occasion drink.
 It’ll quietly become one of those recipes you rely on whenever you want coffee to feel a little more comforting.

 And honestly?
 That’s the best kind of recipe to have.